$25K Reward Offered for Fugitive Wanted in L.A. Armed Sexual Assaults: FBI

 On Sept.
 3, 2017, the Los Angeles Police Department arrested Carlson on suspicion of assault with intent to commit rape, burglary and assault with a deadly weapon, authorities stated.
 He posted bond 23 days later and was released, officials said.

-Carlson traveled to a family home in Mount Pleasant, South Carolina, and later took off with a stolen handgun, rental car and a large amount of cash, the FBI stated.
+Carlson fled to a family home in Mount Pleasant, South Carolina, and later took off with a stolen handgun, rental car and a large amount of cash, the FBI stated.
 He has indicated that he will not return to L.A. to face prosecution, authorities said.

 Carlson allegedly fled the state in the stolen rental car and was seen in Hoover, Alabama, on Nov.
 22, 2017, the news release read.
-When police attempted to stop him, the suspect allegedly led them on an erratic, high-speed chase that was terminated by authorities due to the danger to the public, according to the statement.
+When police attempted to stop him, the attacker allegedly led them on an erratic, high-speed chase that was terminated by authorities due to the danger to the public, according to the statement.

-The suspect was then reportedly seen in Florida.
+He was then reportedly seen in Florida.
 First he was spotted in Jacksonville on Nov.
 28, 2017, and then in Daytona Beach two days later, the FBI stated.

+Carlson has been linked to at least four vicious attacks, officials said.
+FBI Special Agent Scott Garriola told KTLA that the suspect would assault his victims with handguns and knives, and would even bind them.
+He added that several victims were able to fight back and get away.

 L.A.
 County Superior Court issued a local arrest warrant for Carlson, charging him with one count of assault with intent to commit rape, the news release read.
 A federal arrest warrant was also issued, charging him with unlawful flight to avoid prosecution, according to the statement.